What is a Soffit Vent? Your Complete Guide to Attic Ventilation [2026]

 Fiber Cement Soffit Vents

-• Durable option made from wood chips, sawdust, and epoxy resin.
+• Fiber cement soffit vents are a durable, long-lasting option made from wood chips, sawdust, and epoxy resin.

 Aluminum Soffit Vents